usdot-jpo-ode/jpo-asn-pojos/jpo-asn-runtime/README.md

 ./gradlew clean test
 ```

-To run tests using Maven, drom the root directory:
+To run tests using Maven, from the root directory:

 ```bash
 ./mvnw -pl jpo-asn-runtime -am clean test